Blue Heelers: episode guide

 Episode 3.09 (095)

-There's a sheep killer in the area and with fingers pointing at local dogs and rumours of the mythical Mt Thomas puma wandering the countryside, the Mt.
+There's a sheep killer in the area and fingers are pointing at local dogs, Tom's included.
+With rumours about the mythical Mt Thomas Puma wandering the countryside, the Mt.
 Thomas cops are determined to hunt down the animal responsible.
 Meanwhile, Wayne plays the field at home.

 Guest Starring: Frances O'Connor as Gabe Greenway, Chris Lyons as Ben Greenway, Tess Mornane as Susannah Greenway, Marie Trevor as Leila Clegg, Don Bridges as Charlie Clarke, Fred Barker as Frank Wade, Colin Duckworth as Tibor, Jason Davies as Miles, uncredited as Austin

 Episode 3.10 (096)

 Wayne's life is in danger when a violent criminal escapes from prison and heads for Mt.
 Thomas.

 Guest Starring: Frances O'Connor as Gabe Greenway, Anthony Lawrence as Joe Kenny, Chris Lyons as Ben Greenway, Michael Veitch as Det.
 Sgt.
 Daryl Darcy, Trudy Hellier as Lynette Buckley, Will Deumer as Brian Kenny, Tess Mornane as Susannah Greenway, Bayard Templin as Keith Kenny, Brett Arico as Colin Kenny, Luke Anderson as Trent Kenny, Mary-Maude Marschall as Grandma Kenny

 Note: Joe Kenny was introduced in episodes 2.30 and 2.31

 Episode 3.11 (097)